 Not many things will spoil your mood more than getting your drone stuck in a tree but getting two of your drones stuck in a tree sure might!

 The odds that you will merely end up with two stuck or damaged drones are very high and don’t make this proposition worth entertaining.
-Because there are far too many opportunities for the second drone to become stuck in the same branches as the first or for the rotors to hit a branch and become damaged for this to be worth trying.
+Bear in mind that there are far too many opportunities for the second drone to become stuck in the same branches as the first or for the rotors to hit a branch and become damaged for this to be worth trying.

 The best option is probably not to attempt this method and try the previously recommended ones.

 The wave of negative emotions you may feel upon securing your favorite toy tight within the grips of the tree will soon fly away with this conclusive list of options sure to help you retrieve it.